 Purpose: The Department of Nursing supports a culture of safety, professionalism, teamwork, transparency, and accountability for system effectiveness and individual performance.
 When events occur in the student learning process (didactic, clinical learning lab, or clinical intensive), the SBAR (Situation, Background, Assessment, and Recommendation) approach for event discovery and counseling is initiated.
 Events may be related to system processes or student knowledge, skills, or attitudes.
 See Nursing Dispositions and Code of Conduct policies).

 Note: Depending on the seriousness of a given situation, direct referral to the discipline process may be warranted with the approval of the Health Professions Success Center, State Director of Nursing and/or the Vice President of Academics, College of Health Professions

-Step 1: Verbal Counseling: The first level of counseling consists of verbal discussions of behavioral or dispositional concerns conducted by a student’s immediate faculty representative (defined in this policy as clinical or lab instructor, student or course mentor, or state director).
+Step 1: Verbal Counseling: The first level of counseling consists of verbal discussions of behavioral or dispositional concerns conducted by a student’s immediate faculty representative (defined in this policy as clinical or lab instructor, program mentor, course instructor, or state director).
 Discussion may include factors impacting an event such as system/process factors that may have contributed to risk, minor errors in judgment, unintentional error on the part of a student, or the initial instance(s) of performance or communication issues.
 Verbal counseling is based on completion of the Event Discovery and Quality Improvement (EDQI) Form.
 This form is attached.
 Students receive a copy of the completed form.